thebebo/bebo-rv8/_posts/2018-08-17-Toolbox-Practice-Kit.md

 Took 3-4 hours working on the cell phone mount, most of it learning tools.
 Then 2 hours on the toolbox.
 Getting more used to the tools and how they work.
 I have the tailkit practice set from vans I'll crack open tomorrow for a third round of practice stuff.

 I'm very impressed with Cleaveland's basic tool set.
 I upgraded to the pneumatic press, worth the money for sure.
 I also gave them a call and got a tungsten bucking bar, some clamp clecos, and a couple other little things.
 Their customer support is amazing.

+Also tested the Napa 7220 self etching primer.
+Seems to go on easily and smoothly.
+Looks like I'll continue using it for the rest of the tail.
+Having a rattle can of primer makes the process easier, no mixing and not that much mess.
+It may not be as durable as the true two part primers, and it may be a little more expensive, but living in TX I'm not terribly concerned with heavy corrosion.
+My Grumman isn't primed, has lived in Kansas and Texas, was built in 1976, and has zero corrosion.

 Pics!